FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to validate the effectiveness of our proposed method.
-We first introduce seven graph datasets used for training, describe the experimental setup in detail, and split the data into 20 clients using the Metis and Louvain community detection algorithms.
-Federated graph learning is then performed on nine baseline methods.
-Subsequently, we aim to answer the following research questions: \textbf{Q1:}In asynchronous scenarios, can our method achieve better predictive performance than state-of-the-art baselines on non-IID data? \textbf{Q2:}Where does the performance improvement of our method come from? \textbf{Q3:}How robust is our method in asynchronous federated graph learning settings? \textbf{Q4:}Does our method demonstrate a higher computational efficiency under asynchronous?
+We first introduce the eight graph datasets used for training, describe the experimental setup in detail, and explain the partitioning of data into 20 clients using the Metis and Louvain community detection algorithms.
+FGL is then performed on ten baseline methods.
+Subsequently, we aim to answer the following research questions: \textbf{Q1:} In asynchronous scenarios, can our method achieve superior predictive performance compared to state-of-the-art baselines on non-IID data? \textbf{Q2:} What are the primary sources of the performance improvement in our method? \textbf{Q3:} How sensitive is our proposed framework to critical hyperparameters during the training process? \textbf{Q4:} How robust is our method in asynchronous federated graph learning settings? \textbf{Q5:} Does our method demonstrate higher computational efficiency under asynchronous execution?